Frequently Asked Questions

 This is normal.
 If you chose a wheel that has, for example, 120 members, Lotto Sorcerer generates 120 suggestions.
 Then those suggestions are passed through the filters.

-Q: I don't have a credit card or checking account.
+Q: I don't have a credit card.
 How can I order Lotto Sorcerer?

-A: We accept U.S. Postal Money Orders as well as International Money Orders.
-We also routinely accept payment from Western Union and MoneyGram International.
-Many customers send us cash (in U.S. Dollars or Euros).
-You can find these deals on the Purchase page.
+A: We also accept payment from Western Union and MoneyGram International.
+Some customers send us cash (in U.S. Dollars only).
+Please contact us at email@example.com for more information on these alternate payment processes.

 Q: I lost my registration codes!
 What do I do?

-A: We perpetually keep all registration information secured in a database.
-Just email us at least your name.
-If you are emailing from a different email account from which you originally registered, it will help if you also supply your address or other identifying information.
+A: It is important to secure serial numbers and registration codes you receive from us, because you will need this information when you will need a replacement registration code.
+But if you need your registration information, email us at least your name.
+If you are emailing from a different email account from which you originally registered, it will help if you also supply your address or other identifying information, or if you ordered under a different name (for example, a company name or spouse's name).

 Q: Where is my software I ordered?
 I got an email from you, with my registration code, but I never received any CD!